Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 As a frequent traveler, you need to consider what carrier—or, more likely, what combination of carriers—will give you coverage and data in the places you want to visit.

-This article provides an overview of the strengths and weaknesses of the current major cellular carriers (Verizon, AT&T, T-Mobile, and the newest carrier—Dish/Boost Wireless) in the U.S. as they relate to mobile internet for RVers, cruisers, and frequent travelers seeking an on-the-go home internet replacement.
+This article provides an overview of the strengths and weaknesses of the current major cellular carriers (T-Mobile, Verizon and AT&T) in the U.S. as they relate to mobile internet for RVers, cruisers, and frequent travelers seeking an on-the-go home internet replacement.

 If you're a member, please log in above to see your exclusive content.